tj-actions/changed-files/README.md

 ## Features

+*   Fast execution.
-*   Easy to debug and Fast execution.
+*   Easy to debug.
 *   Boolean output indicating that certain files have been modified.
 *   Multiple repository support.
 *   List all files that have changed.